vibhumbhardwaj/ilabcollab/README.md

-# ilabcollab -- Version 7
+# ilabcollab -- Version 7.1
 Current working url: http://tiny.cc/ilabcollab

 ***Upcoming***:
 1. persistent data between server restarts. <--done in V6
 2. Cards implementation for collab space. (along with realtime sharing and MEMEs) <-- 7
-3. One Page for all the rooms (No reloads for room change) <-- 7
+3. One Page for all the rooms (No reloads for room change) <-- done in 7.1
 4. Timestamp for messages. <-- Done in 7.0
 5. Different DB for development.
 6. Cards will display last update time on hovering and add one on-demand update button too.

+**Version 7.1**-->
+1. Complete One page support implemented.
+2. Current and Past cards still not usable :(

 **Version 7.0** -->
 1. Todos now available for new cards. *DB changes required for older rooms to work.*